Blue Zone — a small place, a few of us, a long view

 Loneliness is not a personal failing.
 It is a design flaw of the modern city, and the remedy is the older one: proximity, shared work, and the trust that grows from showing up.

 Shared meals a few times a week.
 A common workshop.
+A sauna lit on Friday evenings.
 Care for children and elders woven through the day.
-Decisions made around a table, not in a board.
+Decisions made around a table, not in a boardroom.
 Enough closeness that asking for help feels normal again.

 If you have been pointed here, you already know the way in.